 We have relationships with many of the curators on Spotify, so get in touch and see how we can help you.

-Create playlists featuring your own songs.
-If you already have your own music on Spotify, create a playlist of songs that have the same sound like yours.
+If you already have your own music on Spotify, create a playlist of songs that have the same sound as yours.
 Don’t just create playlists that feature your own music.
 Share the playlist as you would any other playlist.

 Find other unsigned artists with the same sound as you on Spotify and collaborate with them.
 Create playlists featuring each other’s music.
 This is a great way to get your music streaming more widely listened to.